RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Add `Ctrl+{` and `Ctrl+_` shortcuts to split panels vertically and horizontally, respectively.
 * Add `Alt+Shift+W` shortcut to close the current split panel.
+* After pressing a quote or brace the current selection gets enclosed on it.

 #### IPython console
 * Add menu options to start consoles in Pylab, Sympy and Cython